 It depends on the specification being synthesized whether enabling forward reachability increases or decreases performance.
 It also depends on the specification whether there is any benefit to using forward reachability for the guards of the supervisor.
 Forward reachability is disabled by default.
-It can be enabled using the Forward reachability option (see options section above).
+It can be enabled using the Forward reachability option (see the options section).